Cluster Pi Setup

 3. Configure SSH connections so that the server can connect to the clients without a password.

-4. Install the Illuminator Python package, and the addional dependencies:
+4. Install the Illuminator Python package from source, and the addional dependencies:

 # or, if from source code